 Regardless of your past decisions about your Summary Care Record consent preferences, you can change your mind at any time.

 Children under 16 years

 A patient or guardian can request to opt out children under 16.
 Ultimately it is the GPs decision whether to create the records or not, because of their duty of care to the child.
 If you are the parent or guardian of a child under 16 and feel that they are able to understand, then you should make this information available to them.

 Violence and abuse

-Patients using threatening or violent behaviour to GPs or any other person on the practice premises will be removed from the patient list with immediate effect.
+Patients using threatening or violent behaviour to GPs or any other person on the practice premises may be removed from the patient list with immediate effect.